J4keF/COMP202/README.md

 # COMP202

-A collection of Python based projects completed during COMP202 @ McGill University - 2022
+A collection of Python based projects completed as part of COMP202 @ McGill University - 2022